-Because there are normally very few students enrolled in this course, please communicate with your instructor directly via email; do not use Canvas messaging.
+This course normally has a small number of students, so please communicate with your instructor directly via email; do not use Canvas messaging.
 A course-specific Teams channel will not be created for this course, nor will an Ed discussion board.
 Your instructor will respond within 24 business hours of receiving an email.
 Please include [CS 469] in your email subject line so your message is less likely to be lost.
 See Canvas for the specific communication policy for your instructor.